scoskey/m314/index.md

-Welcome to the course web site for Math 314, Foundations of analysys.
+Welcome to the course web site for Math 314, Foundations of analysys, Spring 2019.

 *Catalog description*.
 The real number system, completeness and compactness, sequences, continuity, foundations of the calculus.

-*Course resources*
+*Course resources*:

 * [syllabus](syllabus)
 * [homework](homework)